 - Is this your ice-cream?

-We construct wh questions exactly like yes/no questions, except we add the question word to the beginning of the sentence, before the auxiliary verb.
+We construct wh- questions exactly like yes/no questions, except we put a question before the auxiliary verb.

 - How often do you eat ice-cream?